RegentDmitry/GettingAndCleaning/README.md

 - 'README.md'      - You are reading it now
 - 'CodeBook.md'    - Description of data set (tables and variables)
-- 'dataset'        - results of the first task (you can read details following by link)
+- 'results.txt'    - final result of the task
-- 'averages'       - second result
 - 'run_analysis.R' - R script

 ! this folder doesn't contain input data for the task.
 You can download it if you need